Your research can change the world

 Indexed in: Google Scholar, DOAJ, CrossRef, Digital Biography & Library Project (dblp), CLOCKSS, OpenAIRE

-AI for Human Learning and Behavior Change welcomes submissions of the following article types: Brief Research Report, Conceptual Analysis, Core Concept, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, New Discovery, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Specialty Grand Challenge and Technology and Code.
+AI for Human Learning and Behavior Change welcomes submissions of the following article types: Brief Research Report, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section AI for Human Learning and Behavior Change, where they are peer-reviewed by the Associate and Review Editors of the specialty section.